-School Classification I Rules [EXAMPLE] Achievement: ELA Achievement, and-Math Achievement, and Science Proficiency (Max.
-8- 11 points) Growth: ELA and Math (Max.
+School Classifi cation Rules [EXAMPLI Ε] ELA Achievement, Math Achievement, and Science Proficiency (Max.
+11 points) Growth: ELA and Math (Max.
 6 point) English Language Proficiency (Max.
 4 points) Graduation Rate (HS Only) (Max 5 points) Commissioner's Seal and Post-Secondary Success (Max 6 points) Exceeds (ELA/Math) Absenteeism (Student/Teacher) and Suspension (Max.
-15 points) Targeted Support and Improvement: Subgroups School Rating 6-9_or more points (3 or 4 points each) 4 or more points (2 or 3 points each) 3 or more points 4 or more points 5 or more points 12 or more points None identified 5-7_or more points (2-4 points each) 2 or more points 4 or more points (2 or 3 points on each) 10 or more points 1 identified subgroup maximum 7- 9 or mo re points 3 or more points 3 or more points 7 or more points Could have multiple subgroups 5-6 or mo re points 1 or more points 2 or more points 2 or more points 5 or more points 2- 3 or more points (1 point each) 2 or more points (1 point each) 1 or more points 2 or more points
+15 points) Targeted Support and Improvement: Subgroups School Rating 9 or more points (3 or 4 points each) 4 or more points (2 or 3 points 3 or more points 4 or more points 5 or more points 12 or more points None identified 7 or more points (2-4 points each) each) 2 or more points 4 or more points (2 or 3 points on each) 10 or more points 1 identified subgroup maximum 9 or more points 3 or more points 3 or more points 7 or more points Could have multiple subgroups 6 or more points 1 or more points 2 or more points 2 or more points 5 or more points 3 or more points (1 point each) 2 or more points (1 point each) 1 or more points 2 or more points

 School B is an example of a 2-star school.
 Before highlighting the school's performance on the rules chart, all indicators and their points were calculated as described in A.4.iv (Indicators).
 This school has a strong graduation rate, and received 10 of 15 points for exceeds expectations (Math and ELA), student chronic absenteeism, teacher absenteeism, and suspension combined.
 They received 2 out of 3 points on post-secondary success and 1 out of 3 points on the Commissioner's Seal measure.
 However, the school's achievement is very low in both math and ELA, and the school also has low science proficiency.
-The school's achievement, combined with growth, and science proficiency combined earns a 2-star level.
+The school's achievement, growth, and science proficiency combined earns a 2-star level.
 This school also had three subgroups identified for targeted support and improvement.
 The school does not meet the threshold n-size for the English language proficiency indicator so that indicator is excluded from the school's classification.
 Every applicable indicator for School B is in the fourth row or above.